Why should employers use RPL?

 - generating new ideas and developments for the organisation as a result of the employee/learner reflecting on work activities.

-As a result, you may find that RPL can lead to increased employee retention and reduced recruitment and training costs.
+As a result, employers may find that RPL can lead to increased employee retention and reduced recruitment and training costs.

 How can RPL be used in the workplace?